dm248/dm248.github.io/posts/20200725_UIUCTF_AccountingAccidents.md

   else {
   ...
 ```
-with not only a tell-all name but even a detailed error message as well.
+with not only a tell-all name but even a detailed error message in case your current directory has no *flag.txt* file.
 So the question is how to get control to *print_flag()*.

 If you check *main()*, you see